Designations Congruent with Things: Chapter 22

 “Opening doors during transit is not permitted without an authorization code,” the car informs them pleasantly.
 “Please enter your code and try again.”

 “Would you care to explain what just happened?”
-Hermann asks, in a polite hiss.
+Hermann asks in a polite hiss.

-“That is deeply misleading—“
+“That is deeply misleading.”

 Hermann stares at him.

 “Well, I mean, who doesn’t like Bach?”
 Newton asks weakly.
-“That was the whole premise of the Voyager Spacecraft, right.
-Just humans, bragging about Bach.
-Even Leto the second, God Emperor of Dune, likes Bach.”
+“That was the whole premise of the Voyager Spacecraft, right?
+Just humans, bragging about Bach?
+Even Leto the Second, God Emperor of Dune, likes Bach.”

 “Can you not be a dick to me right now?”
 Newton replies, aggrieved, as if he hadn’t disappeared for hours on end, stranded himself in San Francisco, and turned mystifyingly and alarmingly unresponsive in the presence of Bach.
 “You just inflicted a fugue on me at seventy miles an hour.
-And I don’t know why your kaiju don’t like Bach as much as mine do, but those hive-mind derived neural patterns got laid down overtop different neural architectures a different number of times under different circumstances, so I’m not really sure why you’d assume a total commonality of weirdness.
+I don’t know why your kaiju don’t like Bach as much as mine do, but those hive mind-derived neural patterns got laid down overtop different neural architectures a different number of times under different circumstances, so I’m not really sure why you’d assume a total commonality of weirdness.
 Maybe your inner kaiju tendencies like sports cars.”

 I know you drifted, he thinks.
 I know you did.
 I know you did it a third time, I know you did it, I know.
 I know.
 Talk about it rather than around it.
 It explains almost every disparity in our experiences, it must, I’m certain it does.